Dynamic Principal Component Analysis in High Dimensions: Concluding remarks

-We propose a unified framework to estimate dynamic principal subspaces in high-dimensional settings by combining the local smoothing and sparsity constraint.
-Our estimators satisfy sparsity and orthogonality simultaneously.
-Different from the conventional nonparametric smoothing, the rates of convergence depend on the sampling frequency and sample size jointly.
+We propose a unified framework to estimate dynamic eigenvectors in high-dimensional settings by combining the local linear smoothing and the sparsity constraint under both common and irregular designs.
+The resulting estimators satisfy sparsity and orthogonality simultaneously.
+Different from the conventional nonparametric smoothing, the rates of convergence depend on the sampling frequency and the sample size jointly, exhibiting the phase transition phenomenon.
 When the sampling frequency is suitably large, the obtained rates are optimal as if the whole curves are available under both designs.
-Otherwise, the nonparametric rate should be considered and the irregular design is preferred with faster rate of convergence.
+Otherwise, the irregular design is preferred with a faster rate of convergence.